-MAC Ltd was contacted in March 2024 by Yaviin Jayasoma, a dedicated Third Year Mechanical Engineering Student at the University of Southampton, with a passion for motor racing and desire to help make a difference to those less fortunate than himself.
-Yaviin was looking to raise sponsorship for his up-coming trip to Uganda with Play Action International, where he would be working on a project to transform an empty field alongside a small local school into a vibrant playground.
+MAC Ltd was contacted in March 2024 by Yaviin Jayasoma, a dedicated Third Year Mechanical Engineering Student at the University of Southampton, with a passion for motor racing and a desire to help make a difference to those less fortunate than himself.
+Yaviin was looking to raise sponsorship for his upcoming trip to Uganda with Play Action International, where he would be working on a project to transform an empty field alongside a small local school into a vibrant playground.

 Projects like these are so vital because research has shown that a playground can have a transformative effect on the numbers of children attending and engaging with school.